Memory from coupled instabilities in unfolded crumpled sheets: Results and Discussion

-The experiments reported above show a clear indication of interactions.
-This is most apparent in Fig. \ref{fig1}d, when comparing the two limit cycles before and after surpassing the maximal displacement (yellow and blue curves respectively).
+Interactions between hysterons are also apparent in the global response of the sheet to strain applied at the boundaries, as reported above.
+This is most clear in Fig. \ref{fig1}d, when comparing the two limit cycles before and after surpassing the maximal displacement (yellow and blue curves respectively).
 Even though the displacement range is identical for the two cycles, the pattern of instabilities changes considerably.
-Particularly, the displacements where the instabilities occur are at different values, as identified from the spikes in the derivative of the force, shown in the inset of Fig. \ref{fig1}d.
-As noted above, this is inconsistent with the non-interacting case, where the instabilities occur at fixed displacements set only by the individual thresholds.
+This is identified from the spikes in the derivative of the force, shown in the inset of Fig. \ref{fig1}d.
+When the maximal amplitude is exceeded (red curve), newly activated hysterons change the strain field across the sheet, affecting the flipping thresholds of their neighbors and therefore changing the pattern of instabilities.
+In contrast, if interactions had not been present, instabilities would occur at fixed displacements set only by their individual thresholds \cite{preisach1935magnetische}.

-Another intriguing effect seen in the new limit cycle is a tilt in the force-displacement curve compared to the initial curve.
-This again contrasts the predictions of the Preisach model, as we discuss in the supplementary material.
-This suggests that interactions allow the system to explore lower energy states (i.e., with smaller forces), thereby reducing its effective elastic modulus.
+Another intriguing effect seen after surpassing the maximal displacement is a tilt of the force-displacement curve.
+After returning to the initial displacement interval, the force displacement curve (blue curve in Fig. \ref{fig1}d) is tilted with respect to the previous limit cycle (yellow).
+This again is not expected for a system of non-interacting hysterons \cite{mayergoyz1988generalized}, as we discuss in the supplementary material.
+This effect suggests that interactions allow the system to explore lower energy states (i.e., with smaller forces), thereby reducing its effective elastic modulus.

+We note that the presence of anti-ferromagnetic interactions implies that crumpled sheets do not have a partial ordering of internal states.
+This property is termed \textit{no passing} (NP), and plays a key role in understanding RPM \cite{middleton1992asymptotic,sethna1993hysteresis,mungan2019structure}.
+While RPM has been observed in systems without NP such as various magnetic systems \cite{deutsch2004return,gilbert2015direct} and amorphous solids \cite{keim2020global,mungan2019networks}, its occurrence is not fully understood \cite{mungan2019structure}.